RaviTambade/TFLdotNET/taghelper.md

 Microsoft provides many built-in Tag Helpers objects to boost our development.
 In the below table, there is a list of available built-it Tag Helpers in ASP.NET Core.

 The Anchor Tag Helpers extend the standard HTML anchor tag (<a>..</a>) which provides some new attributes.
 By standard convention, the attribute name must start with asp-.
 This helper object contains the following attributes –

-- asp-controller - This attribute assigns the controller name which is used for generating the URL.
+- <b>asp-controller</b> - This attribute assigns the controller name which is used for generating the URL.
-- asp-action - This attribute is used to specify the controller action method name.
+- <b>asp-action</b> - This attribute is used to specify the controller action method name.
 If no value is assigned against this attribute name, then the default asp-action value in the controller will execute to render the view.
-- asp-route-{value} - This attribute enables a wildcard-based route prefix.
+- <b>asp-route-{value}</b> - This attribute enables a wildcard-based route prefix.
 Any value specified in the {value} placeholder is interpreted as a route parameter.

 1. <b>Anchor Tag Helpers</b>
 - <b>asp-route</b> - This attribute is used for creating a direct URL linking to an actual route value.